Nextclade datasets

 my_sequences.fasta

-⚠️ When overriding dataset files make sure that the individual files are compatible with the dataset (in particular the pathogen and the reference sequence)
+⚠️ When overriding dataset files make sure that the individual files are compatible with the dataset (in particular the reference sequence)

 See nextclade run --help for all the flags related to analysis runs.